‘It was a nice party’ – Lille’s Nicolas Pepe revels in PSG thrashing | Goal.com

 Pepe increased his tally to 19 league goals this season in the 51st minute and then assisted Gabriel and Jose Fonte in finding the back of the net.

-The victory strengthened their hold on the second spot and the pacy winger hopes it gives them enough confidence for their final six games of the season as they chase an automatic qualification ticket to the Uefa Champions League for the first time since the 2012-13 campaign.
+The victory strengthened their hold on the second spot and the pacy winger hopes it gives them enough confidence for their final six games of the season as they chase an automatic qualification ticket for next season's Uefa Champions League.

 “Of course, this is a superb win against PSG who are basically assured to be champions.
 It was a nice party, it is certainly not given for everyone to put 5 goals past PSG even if they had 10 men,” Pepe told Canal +.